CloudLabsAI-Azure/Safe-Travels-Agent/LabFiles/Exercise1.md

    > **Expected Response:** The agent should provide comprehensive passport application information from its built-in travel knowledge base.

    ![](../media/ex1-travel-g17.png)

+   > **Note:** The output may vary if the knowledge source (Word file) is still processing.
+This is expected behavior.
+You can continue with the next task you’ll be interacting with the agent again in the upcoming tasks once the knowledge source is fully ready.

 1. Test another travel-related query to validate the agent's knowledge.
 Ask about travel Policy and review the output.

    ```